Gravimetric Methods in Chemistry

 Data Analysis

 The data from a gravimetric experiment is used to calculate the mass of the desired component in the sample.
-The following equation is used to calculate the mass of the desired component:
+The specific calculation depends on the type of gravimetric analysis performed.
+A common calculation for precipitation gravimetry is:

 Applications